 Peterson shares the heartbreaking story of his daughter Mikhaila’s orthopedic condition and treatment.
 “People are very tough.
 People can survive through much pain and loss.
 But to persevere they must see the good in Being.
 If they lose that, they are truly lost….
 And maybe when you are going for a walk and your head is spinning a cat will show up and if you pay attention to it then you will get a reminder for just fifteen seconds that the wonder of Being might make up for the ineradicable suffering that accompanies it.”
 Money, sometimes, is only money.

 When not paddling, biking or shooting, Phil Dawson provides technical services for a global auto manufacturer.
 He, his sweetheart Donna and their four extraordinary daughters live in and around Jarrettsville, Maryland.
-His previous blogs include Got to Believe, No Exit and A Most Morbid Game.
+His previous articles include Got to Believe, No Exit and A Most Morbid Game.
 You can contact Phil via LinkedIn.